StableCoder/vulkan-mini-libs/README.md

 ### Header Usage

-To use, include the header where the declarations for the boolean checks are required.
+To use, include the header where the error code is being used.

 On *ONE* compilation unit, include the definition of `#define VK_ERROR_CODE_CONFIG_MAIN` so that the definitions are compiled somewhere following the one definition rule.